Electricity Cost Calculator

 What uses the most electricity in a home?

-Heating and cooling systems are typically the biggest electricity users, accounting for about 40–50% of a home's energy bill.
+Heating and cooling systems are typically the biggest electricity users, accounting for about 40 to 50% of a home's energy bill.
 Water heaters, clothes dryers, and electric ovens are the next biggest consumers.

 How can I reduce my electricity bill?